nickmatsnev/ddd/posts/changelog-(v2.7.3)/index.md

 ## Update 2.6

-- A tiny snippet replaced original Google Analytics script.
+- A tiny snippet replaced original the Google Analytics script.
 - Print styles were added.
 - WebP images that were bigger than their originals were deleted.
 - All SVG images were optimized.
-- The grammar and punctuation was fixed everywhere to comply with the rules of American English.
+- The grammar and punctuation were fixed everywhere to comply with the rules of American English.
 - Reading progress now recalculates on window resize.
-- Small .vk social icon became bigger to match other icons.
+- The small .vk social icon became bigger to match other icons.
 - When the user starts selecting the code, the new notification about “double-click to copy” functionality will appear.
 - [Quicklink](//github.com/GoogleChromeLabs/quicklink) is now used across the website.
-- Formula for calculating approximate reading time was changed a bit.
+- The formula for calculating approximate reading time was changed a bit.
 - Other minor improvements.

 ## Update 2.5